ztotta/8-Bit-Beatdown/README.md

 ###Technologies Used:###
-The skeleton of this game is built on HTML & CSS, while Javascript & JQuery power the user interaction and user experience through DOM-manipulation and obsessively bundled for loops.
+The skeleton of this game is built on HTML & CSS, while Javascript & JQuery power the user interaction and user experience through DOM-manipulation and obsessively bundled for-loops.

 The Web Audio DAW (digital audio workstation) project, Wad.js, is leveraged to handle the creation of the drum element sounds on click, and Logic Pro X was used for the recording and mixing of other audio employed in the game.

 The Web Audio API is used for processing the audio visualizations which are then displayed through the HTML5 canvas element.

+Concerning the code, I'm proud of the naming conventions that allowed for many instances of for-loop automation in assigning id's, classes, boolean values, and precise musical timing to the 4 instruments' 256 steps/notes on the drum machine.
 ###Next Steps:###
 From here I would like to build a set of drum-machines that incorporates melodic and rhythmic instruments and allows for real-time audio manipulation/mixing (i.e. reverb, volume, FX, and EQ levels) as well as real-time jamming across clients, allowing for live, collaborative looping with anyone in the world.